qcif/rdsi-arms/support/dev/install-arms.md

 recommended.
 It will work if ARMS is not installed (performing the same action as a cleanup and then install), but it will fail if it is already installed.

+To install ARMS using a particular ReDBox install archive, instead of using a pre-built one from the Nexus repository:

+    sudo ./install-arms.sh my-redbox-installer.tar.gz

 ## Files and directories